Marketing Plan Template: A Complete Guide to Create ROI

 Marketing Strategy vs. Marketing Plan: Understanding the Difference

-One thing that trips many people up is confusion surrounding two similar-sounding terms: marketing plan and marketing strategy.
-What’s the difference?
+For this strategic guide to be helpful towards your efforts, One thing that trips many people up is confusion surrounding two similar-sounding terms: marketing plan and marketing strategy.

 Put another way, you can think of marketing strategies as how you will accomplish a particular goal or mission, broken down into actionable steps.
 Those steps are contained within the overall marketing plan.

 Of course, making your marketing plan work will require the right people in the right positions.
 Ideally, your team should be structured to fit the company’s size, and each member should be responsible for a certain type of content.
 It’s also important that your efforts are branded appropriately.
 Content marketing strategy without at least some element of branding will dilute your efforts.